Building muscle is not easy.

 - How long should I train?

-After 8 months of training with Muscle Gaining Secrets 2.0 routine, I managed to build a body I am proud of.
+After settling on an efficient routine, I managed to build a body I am proud of, within just 8 months.

 Now, my muscles are big and strong.
 Just as I wanted them to be.

 When you are a beginner, it’s hard to pick a weightlifting workout routine because of the flood of information which is bunk or works only for the advanced bodybuilders.

 Picking a solid weightlifting routine will save you a lot of time, frustration and effort, especially if you are a beginner.

 So, I created a checklist for beginners for picking the right weightlifting workout routine.